delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Use something that was a problem and talk about how you've overcome this.
 If you're still overcoming it say so.
 My example would be:

 >"I used to be terrified of phone calls.
 The idea of phoning someone was a no go for me.
-Having worked in a students union and at multiple events it was inevtiable for me to phone people so I've gotten use to it.
+Having worked in a students union and at multiple events it was inevitable for me to phone people so I've gotten use to it.
 I'm still overcoming this but I'm not as bad as I was a year or two ago."

 But don't make the weakness a part of the job description.
-If the job descritpion says "you ne ed to be really good at talking to people" never say "I'm really bad at talking to someone".
+If the job description says "you ne ed to be really good at talking to people" never say "I'm really bad at talking to someone".

 Make sure you say how you overcame your weakness and turn it into something positive.
 Make it into a mini story.

 Make sure this won't be a problem at your current company.
 Say something like "I believe this won't be a problem in this company" and then say why.
 Mine would be:

 >"I used to be terrified of phone calls.
 The idea of phoning someone was a no go for me.
-Having worked in a students union and at multiple events it was inevtiable for me to phone people so I've gotten use to it.
+Having worked in a students union and at multiple events it was inevitable for me to phone people so I've gotten use to it.
 I'm still overcoming this but I'm not as bad as I was a year or two ago.
-I believe this won't be a problem at this company because I'm passionate for the cause of this company which would allow me to talk more on the phone to people revoling around this company.
-That's one of the reasons I want to join this company, because I get to do what I love and I get to push my bounadries and get out of my comfort zone, to grow both personally and professionally."
+I believe this won't be a problem at this company because I'm passionate for the cause of this company which would allow me to talk more on the phone to people revolving around this company.
+That's one of the reasons I want to join this company, because I get to do what I love and I get to push my boundaries and get out of my comfort zone, to grow both personally and professionally."

 Make it very clear that this question is as normal as giving your name and address, do not act like they are forcing information out of you.